Skip to contentSkip to footer

 A key thing to realize is that there are certain issues that only happen in, or are more severe because of, multiple panes.
 Websites are frequently coded in such a way that one session requests one page one time, but with Polypane, one sessions requests a page multiple times, potentially with different device capabilities.

-This can catch people off guard, thinking Polypane is not working correctly when it is surfacing issues because of the way it loads pages.
 To get a better understanding of the implications this has, please read our docs on the mental model of Polypane's browser contexts.
 Many of the issues listed below are a direct result of this.

 Login/Logging in on websites not succeeding